 But, as with many simple things, there are complications.
 The use of fossil fuels on a large scale began with the Industrial Revolution and accelerated, especially in Western Europe and then in the United States, into the 19th and 20th centuries, continuing to this day (Britannica, 2020).
 But when did we really know that burning fossil fuels could cause such problems?
 Not in the 19th century, and perhaps not with any real confidence until the 1990s.

 Should countries be held responsible for the harm they caused before the activities were known to be damaging?
-That sounds very harsh.
-It is not impossible to hold a country responsible for the harm it unintentionally caused.
-However, we normally assume that if you do something harmful but have no reason to think it would cause any problems, then you are not morally responsible for that harm.
+While it is not impossible to do this, we normally assume that if you do something harmful but have no reason to think it would cause any problems, then you are not morally responsible for that harm.
 It is just bad luck.
 To use the lawyers’ phrase, ‘the loss should lie where it falls’, meaning that no compensation is needed.

 Still, you might think that, even if we write off what happened before the 1990s, there has been enough suspicion in recent decades about the contribution of fossil fuels to climate change for those countries that emitted the most greenhouse gasses to have known exactly what they were doing.
 And, it would seem to follow, they have the greatest obligation to contribute to the rectification of the problem.
 But which countries are these?